-There simply is no website I launched for any of my clients without setting a Showit Google Analytics for + instructed how to set Google Search Console.
+There simply is no website I launched for any of my clients without setting a Showit Google Analytics for or instructing them on how to set up Google Search Console.
 And, to be honest, I had set Google Analytics on any website I designed here at the Flying Muse.
 I consider Website Analytics essential for any website and setting analytics for a website is on my Website Launch Checklist (for Showit, too!)

-And, for those who purchased a Showit site template from the Flying Muse shop, I always recommend setting Google analytics for their Showit site before launching.
-Or, at least implement Showit Google Analytics + Google Search Console down the line.
+And, for those who purchased a Showit site template from the Flying Muse shop, I always recommend setting Google Analytics for their Showit site before launching.
+Or, at least implementing Showit Google Analytics + Google Search Console down the line.

 If you have an existing Showit website but don’t have website analytics implemented, this article is for you!
 Or, if you are planning to launch a Showit website with any of the Showit website templates from the Flying Muse shop or to work with me on a custom Showit website experience for your audience, make sure to bookmark this post for later on.